evapalatou/dream-life-fitness/README.md

 ## Bugs

 1. Add bootstrap code to introductory text at the home page.
+[SOLVED]
-- Solution:
+- Solution: applied css class intro-text to create some left/right padding to prevent text expansion.
-2. Resize the images at the flip cards section on the home page.
+2. Remove the embedded style from .html file at the flip cards section on the home page.
+[SOLVED]
-- Solution:
+- Solution: added .css code to incorporate the changes and improve the html coding practices.
 3. Add hover effect on social media icons at the footer section.
 [SOLVED]
-- Solution: added the #social-networks i:hover effect in the .css file that changes the color of the icons
+- Solution: added the #social-networks i:hover effect in the .css file that changes the color of the icons.
 4. Create a thank you page for the message form at about page.
+[SOLVED]
-- Solution:
+- Solution: created and additional html page response.html and used the GET form method.
+Additionally I used the meta tag refresh to automatically redirect to the index page.
 5. Center product cards container at the order page.
 - Solution:
 6. Remove JavaScript elements from the website, might cause poor overall performance.